Falkirk: Government and politics

 In terms of local government the town sits at the heart of Falkirk Council area, one of the 32 unitary authorities of Scotland formed by the Local Government etc (Scotland) Act 1994.
-The headquarters of the council are located in the Municipal Buildings, adjacent to FTH Theatre, on West Bridge Street in the centre of town.
-The Council was the first local government in Scotland to be governed by the Labour Party, in 1921.
+The headquarters of the council are located in the Municipal Buildings, adjacent to the former FTH Theatre, on West Bridge Street in the centre of town.
+The council was the first local government in Scotland to be governed by the Labour Party, in 1921.
 It has been led by a Scottish National Party minority since 2017.
-The current Leader of the Council is Cllr Cecil Meiklejohn.
-The FTH Theatre (the "Falkirk Town Hall Theatre") in West Bridge Street was commissioned to replace the old town hall in Newmarket Street which was demolished in 1968.
+The current Leader of the council is Cllr Cecil Meiklejohn.

 Falkirk is located within the Scottish parliamentary constituency of Falkirk West which elects one Member of the Scottish Parliament (MSP) under the first past the post system.
 The current MSP is Michael Matheson, who won the seat at the 2007 Scottish Parliament General Election.
 The previous MSP, Dennis Canavan, who sat as an Independent, was elected with the largest majority in the Scottish parliament representing Falkirk's electorate's displeasure with New Labour, but stepped down in 2007 for family reasons.
 Canavan, who announced in an open letter to his constituents in January 2007, that he was stepping down from representative politics at the Scottish Parliament election, 2007 had been an MSP or MP for the area for over 30 years.
 The constituency of Falkirk West also sits in the Central Scotland Scottish Parliament electoral region which returns seven MSPs under the additional member system used to elect Members of the Scottish Parliament.

 In the Parliament of the United Kingdom, the town is entirely contained within the UK parliamentary constituency of Falkirk which elects one member to the House of Commons under the plurality system.
-The constituency also takes in surrounding villages and is currently represented by John McNally of the Scottish National Party.
+The constituency also takes in surrounding villages and is currently represented by Euan Stainbank of the Scottish Labour Party.
 Traditionally, Falkirk had been seen as a stronghold for the Labour Party.

 Prior to Brexit in 2020 it was part of the pan-Scotland European Parliament constituency which elected six Members of the European Parliament (MEP)s using the d'Hondt method of party-list proportional representation.